openshift/kube-compare/docs/reference-config-guide-v2.md

 No CRs are unmatched to reference CRs
 ```

-### Ignoring feilds
+### Ignoring fields

-It is possible as a reference writter to ignore fields for a given template.
+It is possible as a reference writer to ignore fields for a given template.

 First you must define an entry in `fieldsToOmit.items` e.g.: